-His work has led to the development of a novel method for propagating precursors of human arterial cells which could potentially be used for drug discovery and has given the Vereide Group the ability to model key events during cardiovascular disease.
-Their persistent work to establish successful propagation techniques for dendritic cells holds great promise for the advancement of a powerful immunotherapy (wherein a patient’s own immune system is directed against cancer cells).
-And in the exciting wide-open field of organogenesis, Dave Vereide and the Vereide Group are doing the heavy lifting required to lay the foundation of knowledge necessary for generation of complex tissues and organs, ultimately to be used in clinical applications.
+Fellow Dave Vereide is into bodybuilding.
+Literally.
+He and the Vereide Group grow precursors of human arterial cells, build colonies of dendritic cells (cells which can alert the rest of the immune system to the presence of a tumor), and use chick embryos to study the formation of early tissue layers for a possible future in which complex tissues, or even organs, can be grown to replace diseased, wounded, or malfunctioning ones.
+His work led to the development of a novel method for propagating precursors of human arterial cells that could potentially be used for drug discovery and gives the Vereide Group the ability to model key events during cardiovascular disease.
+Their persistent work to establish successful propagation techniques for dendritic cells also holds great promise for the advancement of a powerful immunotherapy (wherein a patient’s own immune system is directed against cancer cells).
+All of this just goes to show that Dave and the Vereide Group are doing the heavy lifting required to lay the foundation of knowledge necessary for generation of complex tissues and organs, ultimately to be used in clinical applications.

 Areas of Expertise

 2011-2013 NIH Ruth L. Kirschstein National Research Service Award 5T32HG002760 Genomic Sciences Training Program

 2007-2009 National Cancer Center Predoctoral Fellowship

 2004-2005 NIH Ruth L. Kirschstein National Research Service Award T32 CA009135-30